History of slavery in the Muslim world: Slave trade

-For a long time, until the early 18th century, the Crimean Khanate maintained a massive slave trade with the Ottoman Empire and the Middle East.
-Between 1530 and 1780 there were almost certainly 1 million and quite possibly as many as 1.25 million white, European Christians enslaved by the Muslims of the Barbary Coast of North Africa.
+Up until the early 18th century, the Crimean Khanate maintained a massive slave trade with the Ottoman Empire and the Middle East.
+Between 1530 and 1780, there were almost certainly one million and quite possibly as many as 1.25 million white, European Christians enslaved by the Muslims of the Barbary Coast of North Africa.

 On the coast of the Indian Ocean too, slave-trading posts were set up by Muslim Arabs.
 The archipelago of Zanzibar, along the coast of present-day Tanzania, is undoubtedly the most notorious example of these trading colonies.
 Southeast Africa and the Indian Ocean continued as an important region for the Oriental slave trade up until the 19th century.
 Livingstone and Stanley were then the first Europeans to penetrate to the interior of the Congo basin and to discover the scale of slavery there.
 The Arab Tippu Tib extended his influence and made many people slaves.
 After Europeans had settled in the Gulf of Guinea, the trans-Saharan slave trade became less important.
 In Zanzibar, slavery was abolished late, in 1897, under Sultan Hamoud bin Mohammed.
 The rest of Africa had no direct contact with Muslim slave-traders.

-Roles

-While slaves were employed for manual labour during the Arab slave trade, although most agricultural labor in the medieval Islamic world consisted of paid labour.
-Exceptions include the plantation economy of southern Iraq (which led to the Zanj Revolt), in 9th-century Ifriqiya (modern-day Tunisia), and in 11th-century Bahrain (during the Karmatian state).

 Roles of slaves

+While slaves were employed for manual labour during the Arab slave trade, most agricultural labor in the medieval Islamic world consisted of paid labour.
+Exceptions include the plantation economy of Southern Iraq (which led to the Zanj Revolt), in 9th-century Ifriqiya (modern-day Tunisia), and in 11th-century Bahrain (during the Karmatian state).

 A system of plantation labor, much like that which would emerge in the Americas, developed early on, but with such dire consequences that subsequent engagements were relatively rare and reduced.
 Slaves in Islam were mainly directed at the service sector – concubines and cooks, porters and soldiers – with slavery itself primarily a form of consumption rather than a factor of production.
 The most telling evidence for this is found in the gender ratio; among slaves traded in Islamic empire across the centuries, there were roughly two females to every male.

 Outside of explicit sexual slavery, most female slaves had domestic occupations.
 Often, this also included sexual relations with their masters – a lawful motive for their purchase and the most common one.

-Military service was also a common role for slaves.
+Military slavery was also a common role for slaves.
 Barbarians from the "martial races" beyond the frontiers were widely recruited into the imperial armies.
 These recruits often advanced in the imperial and eventually metropolitan forces, sometimes obtaining high ranks.